Background pattern

 1. Add the solvent to the powder.
 After adding the solvent to the powder, the mixture should be shaken well until the powder is completely dissolved in the solvent.

-The reconstituted vaccine is a transparent and colourless solution.
+The reconstituted vaccine is a clear, colorless solution.

-The contents of the reconstituted vaccine should be visually inspected to observe any foreign particles and/or variation in physical appearance before administration.
-If any of these circumstances are observed, discard the vaccine.
+The contents of the reconstituted vaccine should be visually inspected for any foreign substances and/or changes in physical appearance before administration.
+If any of these circumstances are observed, the vaccine should be discarded.

 After reconstitution, the vaccine should be administered promptly.